Question for Short Debate

 My Lords, it gives me great pleasure to introduce this debate concerning the information that Parliament and the public need about major projects.
 There is a lot of information around.
 According to the Treasury-owned Infrastructure and Projects Authority, more than £300 billion-worth of projects are on the go in the MoD and the Department for Transport alone.
 They are projects with government funding, but there are quite a lot of other projects which some argue should be included in this category, such as Hinkley Point.
 We should then ask: are they good value for money?
 Do they fulfil the function for which they were planned?
 Would there be a cheaper and better way of doing it?
 Are Ministers keeping an eye on their projects to make sure that they do not go badly wrong?

 The IPA is supposed to give Ministers this information, but do they take any notice?
 The IPA has a successful role in project delivery.
-It does a great work in collecting and analysing data, looking at the structures of management and risks.
+It does a great deal of work in collecting and analysing data, looking at the structures of management and risks.
 As many noble Lords know, it publishes a score-card in its annual report—many noble Lords probably have a copy.
 It uses a traffic-light system: green means that a project is going well; amber denotes some concern; amber/red signifies:

 “Successful delivery of the project is in doubt … Urgent action is needed to address these problems”.